Hot Springs Community Learning Center"s 5th Annual

 Quilt Show & Contest, Annual Baking Contest, Cake Walks, old time dress up Photo Station, Hand-Craft Demonstrations, Silent Auction, Local Craft Vendors, and Traditional Music & Story Telling all day!!

-Performances by 10am JAM(Junior Appalachian Musicians) Students form the local chapter of JAM will kick off the festival with their mad skills in banjo, guitar, fiddle, and stand up base.
+10am JAM(Junior Appalachian Musicians) Students form the local chapter of JAM will kick off the festival with their mad skills in banjo, guitar, fiddle, and stand up base.
 This is an after school program that meets every Thursday for kids 3rd grade and up.
 What a super treat, y'all!
 12pm Suzannah Park(and her sweet husband Nathan) Suzannah comes from a family of three generations of traditional singers, storytellers and dancers and is happily making music touring about the country from concert halls to music parties back at home.

 1pm Primrose, an eclectic blend of musicians who play who play folk, old time, popular and traditional gospel.
 Performing for five years now, Primrose combination of instruments and harmonies bring a different perspective to the trail of music from Madison County.

 2pm June Trevor a local singer / guitarist with a love of the Appalachain Mountians!